Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

 Applicant means either an account holder or authorized user of the service who provides an international transfer instruction to NAB using the international transfer application process available within the service.

-Currency cut-off and processing times means, in relation to a particular currency and country, the cut off time for that currency and country as set out in the international funds transfer guide.
+Currency Cut-off Time means, in relation to a particular currency and country, the cut off time for that currency and country as set out in the international funds transfer guide.

 2. Foreign currency rate